datacarpentry/spreadsheet-ecology-lesson/episodes/05-exporting-data.md

 #### Caveats on commas

 In some datasets, the data values themselves may include commas (,).
+This is particularly true in countries that use commas as decimal separators.
 In that case, the software which you use (including Excel) will most likely incorrectly display the data in columns.
 This is because the commas which are a part of the data values will be interpreted as delimiters.

 If you are working with data that contains commas, you likely will need to use another delimiter when working in a spreadsheet.
 In this case, consider using tabs as your delimiter and working with TSV files.
 TSV files can be exported from spreadsheet